This is your museum! Welcome.

 The Rose-Marie and Eijk van Otterloo Director and CEO

 Dan L. Monroe, The Rose-Marie and Eijk van Otterloo Director and CEO, has held the top leadership position at the Peabody Essex Museum since 1993.
 He led the transformation of PEM through the consolidation of two small, venerable museums — the Peabody Museum of Salem and the Essex Institute — to one of the largest and most dynamic art museums in the nation.
-Under his leadership, PEM has increased its operating budget from $3.4 million to $24 million, its endowment from $23 million to more than $300 million, direct attendance from 80,000 to 250,000, and attendance at PEM exhibitions across the nation from zero to more than 500,000.
+Under his leadership, PEM has increased its operating budget from $3.4 million to $30 million, its endowment from $23 million to more than $400 million, direct attendance from 80,000 to more than 250,000, and attendance at PEM exhibitions across the nation from zero to more than 500,000.

 Monroe is past president of the Association of Art Museum Directors, the American Association of Museums and the Western Museums Conference.
 Monroe helped write and pass federal legislation known as the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990 and served on the NAGPRA Review Committee for more than 10 years.
 He is a grant reviewer for the National Endowment for the Arts, the National Endowment for the Humanities and the Institute of Library and Museum Services.
 He was a senior adviser to the Getty Institute's internationally acclaimed Museum Management Institute.